karlseguin/the-little-redis-book/en/redis.md

 ## Big O Notation

-Throughout this book we've made references to the Big O notation in the form of O(n) or O(1).
+Throughout this book we've made references to Big O notation in the form of O(n) or O(1).
 Big O notation is used to explain how something behaves given a certain number of elements.
 In Redis, it's used to tell us how fast a command is based on the number of items we are dealing with.

 Redis documentation tells us the Big O notation for each of its commands.
 It also tells us what the factors are that influence the performance.
 Let's look at some examples.

-The fastest anything can be is O(1) which is a constant.
+The fastest anything can be is O(1), which is a constant.
 Whether we are dealing with 5 items or 5 million, you'll get the same performance.
 The `sismember` command, which tells us if a value belongs to a set, is O(1). `sismember` is a powerful command, and its performance characteristics are a big reason for that.
 A number of Redis commands are O(1).

 Logarithmic, or O(log(N)), is the next fastest possibility because it needs to scan through smaller and smaller partitions.
 Using this type of divide and conquer approach, a very large number of items quickly gets broken down in a few iterations. `zadd` is a O(log(N)) command, where N is the number of elements already in the sorted set.

 Next we have linear commands, or O(N).
 Looking for a non-indexed column in a table is an O(N) operation.
 So is using the `ltrim` command.
 However, in the case of `ltrim`, N isn't the number of elements in the list, but rather the elements being removed.
 Using `ltrim` to remove 1 item from a list of millions will be faster than using `ltrim` to remove 10 items from a list of thousands.
 (Though they'll probably both be so fast that you wouldn't be able to time it.)

-`zremrangebyscore` which removes elements from a sorted set with a score between a minimum and a maximum value has a complexity of O(log(N)+M).
+`zremrangebyscore`, which removes elements from a sorted set with a score between a minimum and a maximum value, has a complexity of O(log(N)+M).
 This makes it a mix.
 By reading the documentation we see that N is the number of total elements in the set and M is the number of elements to be removed.
 In other words, the number of elements that'll get removed is probably going to be more significant, in terms of performance, than the total number of elements in the set.

-The `sort` command, which we'll discuss in greater detail in the next chapter has a complexity of O(N+M*log(M)).
+The `sort` command, which we'll discuss in greater detail in the next chapter, has a complexity of O(N+M*log(M)).
 From its performance characteristic, you can probably tell that this is one of Redis' most complex commands.

 There are a number of other complexities, the two remaining common ones are O(N^2) and O(C^N).
 The larger N is, the worse these perform relative to a smaller N. None of Redis' commands have this type of complexity.